hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - proxy caching: improve web traffic performance
   - integrating AVC to control application specific activity: configure <span style="color: #bb6600;">application control settings</span> in Access Policy groups
   - use the SensorBase data feeds to improve the accuracy of Web Reputation Scores
+  - ways of <span style="color: #bb6600;">transparent user identification</span> using Active Directory on the Cisco WSA
+    - create NTLM or Kerberos authentication realm and enable transparent user identification, NOT LDAP autehtication realm
+    - deploy a separate Active Directory agent such as Cisco Context Directory Agent

 ## Authentication, Authorization, and Accounting (AAA)